-If you are a Sole Trader or Partnership and your company is struggling with debts of more than £5,000 then you should look at our personal insolvency section where there are solutions including a Debt Arrangement Scheme which can be applied to a business.
+If you are a Sole Trader or Partnership and your company is struggling with debts then you can read more in our personal insolvency section.
+There are several solutions including a Debt Arrangement Scheme which can be applied to a business.
 Business DAS has allowed many Scottish businesses to survive a period of insolvency.

-Fill in our contact form and we will call you straight back.
+Schedule a call from one of advisors .
 We have trained Insolvency Practitioners throughout Scotland who specialise in business rescue and recovery solutions.

 How can I rescue my Scottish business?

 Many businesses are forced into liquidation by their creditors each year in Scotland, with HMRC tax and VAT debts being the biggest cause.
 Often, these liquidations could have been avoided if directors had sought advice when cash flow problems started to show.
 The sooner you reach out for help the greater the chance you will have of saving your company or controlling how your company is closed.

 The number of companies being forced into compulsory liquidation is very high in Scotland.
 This is partly due to how our insolvency processes work here compared to England.
 Once a court processes a petition to wind up your company from a creditor then everything happens very quickly.
 The court’s decision is posted publicly (walled) which in turn causes the banks to freeze your business bank account.
 This is crippling for almost all businesses as without access to your bank accounts and your assets being frozen from sale there is no way to generate any more income, pay wages or suppliers.